Foreign journalists create a new market

 From SAR helicopter to fixer

-Alongside the fixer work, Patrick Abrahamsen has a completely different main occupation.
-He is a hoist operator at Air Greenland and works in the company's Search and Rescue helicopter (SAR), where he is usually at work for 14 days at a time, either in Narsarsuaq or Kangerlussuaq.
+In addition to his work as a fixer, Patrick Abrahamsen has a completely different main occupation.
+He is a hoist operator at Air Greenland and works in the company's Search and Rescue (SAR) helicopter, where he is usually on duty for 14 days at a time, either in Narsarsuaq or Kangerlussuaq.

-Fixer work is therefore a so-called wave profession that comes and goes in step with the world's news cycle.
+The fixer job is therefore a so-called wave profession that comes and goes in line with the world's news cycle.

-- When there is pressure, like now, there is real pressure.
-But when the news wheel turns on, there is silence again.
+– When there is pressure, like now, there is real pressure.
+But when the news wheel keeps turning, it becomes quiet again.
 That's how it is.

 Over 100 inquiries

-However, the past week has been anything but quiet.
-He has received a lot of mail.
+The past week has been anything but quiet, though.
+He's been getting a lot of emails.

 – Over 100 emails and inquiries.
-Daily between 30 and 50 emails, plus calls on WhatsApp.
-It is violent, he says.
+Between 30 and 50 emails daily, plus calls on WhatsApp.
+It's overwhelming, he says.

-– The long formats, documentaries and in-depth programmes.
+– The long formats, documentaries and in-depth programs.
 These are often the larger companies, and they typically come a little later.

 Ethical boundaries

-Although the hustle and bustle is good for business, fixer.gl does not accept all tasks uncritically.
+Although the hustle and bustle is good for business, fixer.gl does not accept all tasks indiscriminately.

-- We work with a clear code of conduct (code of conduct, ed.).
-We don't like journalists pushing their way into places they don't have access to.
+– We work with a clear code of conduct (ed.).
+We don't mind journalists intruding into places they don't have access to.

-For fixer.gl, it is also about protecting the people who stand up for interviews.
+For fixer.gl, it is also about protecting the people who appear for interviews.

-- When we bring in a medium, the interviewee must be able to trust that they will be treated properly and that there will be no questions that have not been agreed upon.
+– When we bring in a medium, the interviewee must be able to trust that they will be treated properly and that no questions will be asked that have not been agreed upon.

-This also means that some media are excluded, among other things if they are judged to have a hidden agenda.
+This also means that some media are screened out, including if they are considered to have a hidden agenda.

-- There are media which are actually propaganda.
+– There are media outlets that are actually propaganda.
 We say no to them.
-You need to know who you are working with and what narrative they are sending out about Greenland.
+You have to know who you are working with and what narrative they are sending out about Greenland.

 Local influence on the narrative

-For Patrick Abrahamsen, the fixer work is more than just a service function.
+For Patrick Abrahamsen, the fixer job is more than just a service function.

-- It is a fantastic opportunity for us locals.
-Not only to show that Greenland is not a third world country, but also to help shape the angle that foreign media come up with.
+– It's a fantastic opportunity for us locals.
+Not only to show that Greenland is not a third world country, but also to help shape the angle that foreign media presents.

 According to him, many journalists arrive without sufficient background knowledge.

-- They do not know our history, our society and our political reality.
-There we can help to nuance the picture.
+– They don't know our history, our society and our political reality.
+We can help to nuance the picture there.

 Waves of interest

-Fixer.gl is still in a start-up phase, even though the company was established last year.
-The work comes in waves – often guided by international news cycles.
+Fixer.gl is still in its early stages, even though the company was founded last year.
+Work comes in waves – often driven by international news cycles.

-- When the news wheel continues to spin, there is silence again.
+– When the news wheel turns again, it becomes quiet again.
 But then we have gained experience and contacts that we can use next time.

 – It depends on what happens politically.
 The more cracks there are, the greater the interest from the media, says Patrick Abrahamsen.